 - For treating hardening of the arteries: Doses of niacin have been as high as 12 grams daily.
 However, a dose of about 1 to 4 grams of niacin daily, alone or along with statins or bile acid sequestrants (a cholesterol-lowering medicine), has been used for up to 6.2 years.

 - For reducing fluid loss caused by cholera toxin: 2 grams daily has been used.

 - For abnormal blood fat levels due to treatment for HIV/AIDS: Up to 2 grams daily has been used.

 - For metabolic syndrome: 2 grams of niacin has been taken daily for 16 weeks.
-In some cases it is taken Niacin 2 grams daily, alone or at this dosage along with 4 grams of prescription omega-3 ethyl esters (Lovaza, GlaxoSmithKline Pharmaceuticals)
+In some cases, niacin 2 grams daily, alone or at this dosage, is taken along with 4 grams of prescription omega-3 ethyl esters (Lovaza, GlaxoSmithKline Pharmaceuticals).

 - For preventing and treating vitamin B3 deficiency and related conditions such as pellagra: 60 mg of niacin has been used.